 - Level 1 Unadjusted quoted prices in active markets that are accessible at the measurement date for identical unrestricted assets or liabilities. - Level 2 Inputs that are observable, either directly or indirectly, but do not qualify as Level 1 inputs (i.e., quoted prices for similar assets or liabilities). - Level 3 Prices or valuation techniques that are not based on observable market data and require inputs that are both significant to the fair value measurement and unobservable.

-The fair value of the Company's financial instrument approximates their carrying value because of their current nature.
+The fair values of the Company's financial instruments approximate their carrying values due to their current nature.

 OFF BALANCE SHEET ARRANGEMENTS

 The Company has not entered into any off-balance sheet arrangements.

 PROPOSED TRANSACTIONS